HETDEX/hetdex_api/docs/install.rst

 For TACC Users
 --------------

 If this is your first time on a TACC cluster we recommend a few setup steps.
-First set your permissions so that both your home and work directories to be readable to everyone on TACC.
-Use at your own discretion.
+First set your permissions so that your /work directories are readable to everyone on TACC.
+Use at your own discretion, but this will allow you to share classifying work and notebooks with the team.

 .. code-block:: bash

    ssh wrangler
-   chmod a+rx ../username
+   cd $STOCKYARD
+   chmod -R a+rX .
    cdw
-   chmod a+rx ../*
-   chomd a+rx ../../username
-   chmod a+rx ../wrangler
-   chmod a+rx ../stampede2

 Then get the default bash script from TACC by running this script